goktugali/Autonomous-Foosball-396/README.md

-# Autonomous Foosball Robot
-## CSE396 Autonomous Foosball Robot Project
+# CSE396 Autonomous Foosball Robot Project

 This repository contains the embedded source code of the Autonomous Foosball Robot Project.
 ## Contributors